LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ### Late Work

-- Grades for code reviews will be reduced by 20% if either the beta version or the code review is submitted late.
 - Grades for lab production versions submitted after the due date will be reduced by 10%.
-- No late assignments may be submitted after the final exam day.
+- No late assignments may be submitted after week 10.
-- Quizzes and exams cannot be taken after the due date.
+- Code reviews, quizzes and exams cannot be taken after the due date.
   Plan ahead!
 Exceptions will only be made for illness or emergency situations.